 Under Buckley and its progeny, limits on campaign financing must advance the government interest in protecting against "corruption or the appearance of corruption."
 McCutcheon v.
 FEC, 572 U.S. 185, 191 (2014); Buckley, 424 U.S. at 26-27.
-Different constitutional standards apply to limits on expenditures by candidates, parties, and groups than limits on contributions to those entities.
+Different standards apply to limits on expenditures by candidates, parties, and groups than limits on contributions to those entities.
 See Buckley, 424 U.S. at 23-35, 39-51.
 Expenditure limits receive strict scrutiny; they must serve a "compelling interest and [be] narrowly tailored to achieve that interest."
-Citizens United v.
-FEC, 558 U.S. 310, 340 (2010).
-But limits on contributions are not subject to strict scrutiny.
-They need only be "closely drawn"

-to promote a "sufficiently important interest."
-McCutcheon, 572 U.S. at 197 (quoting Buckley, 424 U.S. at 25).6
+Citizens United, 558 U.S. at 340.
+But contribution limits are not subject to strict scrutiny.
+They need only be "closely drawn" to promote a "sufficiently important interest."
+McCutcheon, 572 U.S. at 197 (quoting Buckley, 424 U.S. at 25).7